open3rds/cppbase/README.md

 It should be able to be built when its entirely copied out from the root direcotry, a.k.a. independantly.

+If use xmake to build example in place, use `xmake -P .`  instead of `xmake`.

 ## include/

 Header files, name of cpp srcs ends with `.hpp` while c srcs ends with `.h`.